-The Society has fought the Dams for three years.
-An appeal to the government to grant the Heath Ponds an exemption from recent changes that have reclassified them as reservoirs is our last remaining chance to stop the work.
-After that the chainsaws come out and the bulldozers move it.
+The Society has fought the City of London Dams Project for four years.
+An appeal to the government to grant the Heath Ponds an exemption from recent changes that have reclassified them as reservoirs is the last remaining chance to stop the work.
+The chainsaws are already out and the bulldozers are already moving in.

 A talk by Helen Marcus, Vice President